aminsistani5589/Conformal-Prediction-for-Multi-Label-Chest-X-ray-Classification/README.md

 At the target level (alpha = 0.1), the main question is not which method attains the highest F1, but which methods achieve the required coverage with the smallest possible prediction sets.
 From this perspective, **ECOT** provides the best empirical trade-off in our experiments: it satisfies the 90% coverage target while remaining the only valid method with an average set size below 5.
 In contrast, **THR** attains slightly higher coverage, but does so by producing larger sets; **APS** and **RAPS** are both less efficient and empirically undercover at this operating point.

-# Conformal Prediction Evaluation: Trade-off Analysis

-In Conformal Prediction, the ideal method provides valid coverage ($\geq 1 - \alpha$) while maintaining statistical efficiency (minimal prediction set size).
-To quantitatively evaluate this trade-off, we formalize the model selection using a **Penalized Efficiency Score (PES)** based on Lagrangian relaxation.

 **Key observations:**

 - **Baseline (Fixed Threshold)** fails to meet the 90% coverage guarantee, despite having the smallest set size – it is overconfident and unreliable.